onosproject/sdran-in-a-box/docs/Installation_OAI_nFAPI.md

-# Installation with CU-CP and OAI nFAPI emulator
+# Installation with CU-CP and OAI nFAPI emulator for KPIMON & RSM
-This document covers how to install ONOS RIC services with CU-CP and OAI nFAPI emulator.
+This document covers how to install ONOS RIC services with CU-CP and OAI nFAPI emulator for KPIMON and RSM use-cases.
 With this option, RiaB will deploy ONOS RIC services including ONOS-KPIMON (KPM 2.0 supported) together with CU-CP, OAI DU (nFAPI), and OAI UE (nFAPI).

 ## Clone this repository